Delimiter-Ashish/bpd-budget-payroll-analysis/README.md

 ## Attribution

-This project was originally completed as part of a group course project.
+* Originally completed as part of **CAS CS 506 — Data Science Tools and Applications** (group course project)
-I was responsible for the data preprocessing, analysis, modeling, visualization, and system integration.
+* I was responsible for data preprocessing, analysis, modeling, visualization, and system integration
-Other team members contributed to documentation and reporting.
+* Other team members contributed to documentation and reporting

 ---

 ## Author

-**Ashish Joshi**
+* **Ashish Joshi**
-MS in Artificial Intelligence
+* MS in Artificial Intelligence
-Boston University
+* Boston University